kent-map/kent/theatre/canterbury-theatre.md

 [John Lyly](/16c/16c-lyly-biography/) (c.1553-1606), whose father owned the 'Splayed Eagle' near Canterbury Cathedral, may have been born in the city.
 He went on to run the first theatre in Blackfriars, London and although known for his prose, Lyly pioneered writing specifically for children’s companies.

 Actor and playwright, Stephen Gosson (1554-1624), was christened in St.George’s parish, Canterbury.
+None of his plays survive.
 He later became vehemently opposed to the theatre writing ‘The School Of Abuse’ pamphlet, which argued that theatre ‘fostered social evils, such as prostitution’.

 [Aphra Behn](/17c/17c-behn-biography/) (1640?-1689), (or Eaffrey Johnson), playwright and well-known author of Oroonoko, was born in Harbledown.
 During the 1660’s she wrote ‘The Forc’d Marriage’ for the Duke’s Company under Thomas Betterton, actor and manager.
 The Duke’s Company was one of two theatre companies (the other, King’s) chartered by Charles I and allowed to perform complete dramas.
 Over the years, Behn staged nineteen plays and most likely contributed to more.
 ‘The Amorous Prince’ was staged in 1671 and ‘The Young King’ in 1679, both tragicomedies of sex and power struggles, where Behn excelled.